typesense/typesense-website/docs-site/content/28.0/api/curation.md

 ### Using overrides with scoped API keys

-When working with scoped API keys that have filter conditions, you can configure override rules to work with those filtered queries.
+When working with [Scoped API keys](./api-keys.md#generate-scoped-search-key) that have filter conditions embedded in them, you can configure override rules to work with those filtered queries.
 To do this, you need to ensure your override's `rule.filter_by` exactly matches the final filter string that Typesense constructs.

 When a scoped API key with a filter condition is used along with a search query that has its own filter, Typesense combines them in this format: